Deployment – Initial Entry Training (IET)

 Complete FERPA Release form

-- Using Liberty University's FERPA PIN system, a student may grant permission to release some or all private information to persons in which he or she designates.
-The FERPA PIN can be accessed through the student's ASIST account.
-Go to the General Information tab on ASIST, and then select the FERPA Personal Identification Number menu option.
-A student may grant permission to release some, or all, private information to persons they designate in their ASIST account.
-A designated point of contact must have the FERPA PIN and their name on the student's account to access their information.
-A FERPA can be used for an individual to discuss your student account but a Power of Attorney is required to allow someone else to add/drop courses and sign any documents in place of the student.
+- Using Liberty University’s FERPA PIN system, a student may grant permission to release some or all private information to persons that he or she designates.
+The FERPA PIN can be accessed through the student’s ASIST account.
+Go to the General Information tab on ASIST, and then select the FERPA Personal Identification Number menu option to set up the FERPA PIN and select your preferences.
+A designated point of contact must have the FERPA PIN and their name on the student’s account to access their information.
+FERPA can be used for an individual to discuss your student account but a Power of Attorney is required to allow someone else to add/drop courses and sign any documents in your place.